Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "...Yes, Master Sergeant."

 Firth gave him a friendly smile.
 "Sorry to dump that on ‘ya, Chief, but we can’t miss our schedule.
-We’re already running behind…" and with that little hint, everyone piled out of the room and booked it back to the classroom.
+We’re already running behind..." and with that little hint, everyone piled out of the room and booked it back to the classroom.

 Still, it was a good day!
 A quick run through the showers, they said goodbye to Julian and Vemik - they were going to the *art supply store* apparently - and then a couple hours of boring refresher on combat first aid.
 ‘Base was a good teacher, but still.